 Details of the loan

 Under the Paycheck Protection Program the amount businesses will receive is calculated using your average payroll.
 If your business was operational from February 15, 2019 - June 30, 2019 the maximum amount of the loan will be equal to 250% of your average monthly payroll cost during that period.
 If your business wasn’t operational between February 15, 2019 - June 30, 2019 then the maximum amount of the loan will be equal to 250% of your average payroll monthly costs between January 1, 2020 and February 29, 2020.
-The maximum amount a business can receive is $10 million, with an interest rate of no more than 4% (for amounts not forgiven) and a maximum term of 10 years.
-Lenders will defer fees, principal, and interest for six months to one year.
+The maximum amount a business can receive is $10 million, with an interest rate of 1% (for amounts not forgiven) and five years to pay it back.
+Lenders will defer fees, principal, and interest from six months to the date on which the amount of forgiveness is determined by the SBA or 10 months after the last day of the covered period if the borrower fails to apply for forgiveness within 10 months.
 If you apply and meet the requirements for loan forgiveness, then the loan will be converted to a nontaxable grant.

 How to apply

-- Starting April 3, 2020, small businesses and sole proprietors can apply for and receive loans to cover their payroll and other expenses.
+- Starting April 3, 2020, small businesses can apply for and receive loans to cover their payroll and other expenses.

-- Starting April 10, 2020, independent contractors and self-employed individuals can apply for and receive loans to cover their payroll and other expenses.
+- Starting April 10, 2020, sole proprietors, independent contractors and self-employed individuals can apply for and receive loans to cover their payroll and other expenses.

 You can apply through any existing SBA lender, federally insured credit union, or Farm Credit System institution that is participating.
 Other lenders are being approved and enrolled in the program, so be sure to check with your local lender to see if they are participating.
 You’ll need to fill out the application for the Paycheck Protection Program to apply.